Documentary Update – China & Can ODR Change the World?

 Since the pandemic, resolving conflicts online has been quickly adopted as the go-to method for peacemaking in an increasingly interconnected world.
 And nowhere has this use of technology to conflict resolution been more observable, than in China.

 I recently interviewed Professor Xuhui (Michael) Fang for his segment of the doc.
-Professor Fang, a lawyer and an NCTDR Fellow, is a key voice on understanding the architecture of China’s digital justice landscape.
+Professor Fang, an NCTDR Fellow, is a key voice on understanding the architecture of China’s digital justice landscape.

 We’re excited to bring this documentary to life and are thankful to the contributors showcasing their little piece of the puzzle in this decades-long global story.
 Learn more at LMIPodcast.com/film.